 Plus, because none of us want to sacrifice style for function, the leather detailing contrasts beautifully with the black canvas for a look that blends into pretty much any setting, no matter what your preferred kind of travel.

-A little more nondescript, the Timbuk2 Tote Rucksack is made for the frequent flier.
-While it is a tote, the removable shoulder strap makes for a seamless transition from tote bag to shoulder bag (with the possibility for crossbody thanks to adjustable length).
+A little more nondescript, the Timbuk2 Tote Rucksack is made for the frequent flier and is a great lightweight travel tote.
+While it is a travel tote, the removable shoulder strap makes for a seamless transition from tote bag to shoulder bag (with the possibility for crossbody thanks to adjustable length).
 Perfect for airplane carry-ons!

 The outside of this bag is svelte, with a streamlined design for a more subtle and sophisticated look.
 The fabric – a heavy-duty polyester twill – helps keep your items secure inside the internal pockets while still being lightweight enough to prove its worth as a grab-it-and-go kind of tote.